 - Worm – Usually in existing files like email, they replicate in the system until they corrupt or destroy all files

 - Trojan – Disguised as useful programs, Trojans create backdoors for unauthorized access to the infected computers to record sensitive information and use it without the knowledge or consent of the target

-- Ransomware – Denies access to files and data to the target until ransom is paid, usually carries out by a Trojan
+- Ransomware – Denies access to files and data to the target until ransom is paid, usually carried out by a Trojan

 - Scareware – Simulates warnings from legitimate security programs about a large number of detected problems, but the real malware may be in the suggested solution.